• Menu

 As we boarded our shuttle bus to Dunedin, we enjoyed seeing tiny Port Chalmers, a charming little port town, with a beautiful church along the hillside and a majestic view of the harbour and the Otago Peninsula.
 Arriving into the Octagon, the main center of town, we got off the bus and headed south to Anzac Square, the home of the Dunedin Railway Station, the most photographed building in all of New Zealand.
 No wonder, it is a beautifully restored building, not only on the outside, with its colorful flower garden and manicured grass, but on the inside as well with mosaic tile floors, staircases, and every detail a reminder of how things used to be on the New Zealand Rail.

-Beautiful New Zealand Countryside Along the Railway - Dunedin, New Zealand
+Restored New Zealand Rail Ticket Window at the Railway Station - Dunedin, New Zealand

-Beautiful New Zealand Countryside Along the Railway – Dunedin, New Zealand
+Restored New Zealand Rail Ticket Window at the Railway Station – Dunedin, New Zealand

 We picked up our tickets and headed out to the platform, where on Track #3 sat the goldenrod colored carriages of the Taieri Gorge Railway.
 A royal blue locomotive sat at the front as each passenger entered their respective car (each had a letter — we were in Car “S”), and found their assigned seats.
 Though the train cars all looked alike on the outside, the insides of each were distinctly different, a mixture of the past and present.
 Some of the cars were restored to their old style look with bench sitting, and wood paneling, while the modernized cars all had plush and comfortable seats at a table shared by four passengers.